Snachit/Snachit/README.md

 <img src='./img/simobanner.png' alt='img'  />

-I'm Mohamed Nachit, a 20-year-old aspiring developer from Morocco.
-In my first year of Digital Development studies, I'm mastering HTML, CSS, Python, and Java.

-My aim is to be a skilled backend engineer.
-I enjoy coding and building impactful applications.
-Cybersecurity is another area that fascinates me for maintaining secure digital systems.

-Currently studying at ISGI Marrakech, I'm dedicated to acquiring knowledge and practical skills for a career in software development.
-Join me on this journey of exploration, learning, and creation in the ever-evolving tech landscape!
+ I'm Mohamed Nachit.
+I'm a 20-year-old developer from Morocco with a passion for web and mobile development.
+I love creating innovative and efficient solutions.

 This is my readme.md – let's code togetger